Cloud Function Call Methods

-CloudBase cloud function supports multiple invocation methods to meet the needs of different scenarios and platforms.
-You can choose the most suitable invocation method based on your actual situation.
+CloudBase cloud functions support multiple call methods to meet the needs of different scenarios and platforms.
+You can choose the most suitable call method based on your actual situation.

 |---|---|---|